Psychedelic/cover/README.md

       - name: Cover Validator Plugin
         uses: Psychedelic/cover/GithubActionPlugin@main
         with:
-          access_token: ${{ secrets.ACCESS_TOKEN }}
+          access_token: ${{ secrets.MY_ACCESS_TOKEN }}
           canister_id: "iftvq-niaaa-aaaai-qasga-cai"
           wasm_path: ".dfx/local/canisters/cover/cover.wasm"
 ```

 Whenever you push your code using `production` or `main` branches, the above workflow will be triggered.
-If you successfully generated the canister.wasm the [Cover Validation Plugin](./GithubActionPlugin)
+If you successfully generated the `canister.wasm` the [Cover Validation Plugin](./GithubActionPlugin)
 will call an AWS Lambda Function that will add the validation results to the [Cover canister](https://ic.rocks/principal/iftvq-niaaa-aaaai-qasga-cai)

+Note that if the provided access token does not have access to this repository, the request will be rejected.

 ### Build Canister